-At Greenacres Primary Academy, we understand the importance of educating pupils about sex, relationships and their health, for them to make responsible and well-informed decisions in their lives.
+At Greenacres Primary Academy, we understand the importance of educating pupils about relationships and their health, for them to make responsible and well-informed decisions in their lives.

-The teaching of RSE and health education can help to prepare pupils for the opportunities, responsibilities and experiences of adult life.
+The teaching of Relationships and health education can help to prepare pupils for the opportunities, responsibilities and experiences of adult life.
 It allows us to promote the spiritual, moral, social, cultural, mental and physical development of pupils at school and in the wider society.

 We are clear that parents and carers are the prime educators for children on many of these matters and the school’s role is to provide our pupils with high-quality and age-appropriate teaching to support their personal development and pastoral needs.

-Defining Relationship and Sex Education
+Defining Relationships Education

 Working with parents